Welcome to My Personal Page

 - 40 miles in the main event (ending in Staten Island)

-- 15 miles from Battery Park back home to the Inwood ER :-)
+- 15 miles from Battery Park back home to the Inwood.

-I hope you’ll consider supporting my biking team and personal 70 mile goal by making a donation today to help the Alzheimer's Association advance research toward the first survivor of Alzheimer’s and provide care and support to those facing this dreadful disease.
+I hope you’ll consider supporting my biking team and personal 70 mile goal by making a donation today to help the Alzheimer's Association advance research toward the first survivor of Alzheimer’s and provide care and support to those facing Alzheimer's.

 Many thanks for your generosity and support!